XenitAB/terraform-modules/modules/aws/README.md

 ## Style Guide

-This section covers AWS specific standards that all modules shoudl try to follow to decrease the risk of annoying problems in the future, and to guide new contributors in how resources should be named.
+This section covers AWS specific standards that all modules should try to follow to decrease the risk of annoying problems in the future, and to guide new contributors in how resources should be named.
 Any changes to this guide should be done together with updating the Terraform.

 ### Names and tags

 A quirk of AWS is that there are some resources that are global and other that are regional.
-Ontop of that there are resources that get automatically generated IDs and others that use the given name as a unique ID.
+On top of that there are resources that get automatically generated IDs and others that use the given name as a unique ID.
 That name may either have to be unique within the account, within that AWS region or across all AWS regions.